-Robert continued to design furnishings and to value the skills of embroidery.
+Throughout his career, Robert placed enoromous value on the skills of embroidery.
 He criticised the Summer Weaving School, set up by Robert MacKenize who commissioned the restoration of Earlshall, for promoting the idea that skilled craftsmanship could be obtained in a few weeks when it took years to refine and perfect such techniques and traditions.

 Hannah Lorimer Embroidering a Tapestry (1885), John Henry Lorimer, Kellie Castle, Photo: © Charlotte Lorimer